This isn't your dad's review of anxiety.

 You're about to be on the cutting edge of anxiety science.

-There's new research which speaks to reduced brain mass and anxiety.
+There's new research that speaks to reduced brain mass and anxiety.

-This reduction can be due to stress, injury, autoimmune attack, or genetics.
+This reduction can be due to stress, injury, an autoimmune attack, or genetics.

 Either way, CBD is showing the amazing result of increasing neurogenesis...growing new neurons.

 Why is this important??

 Increasing Adult Hippocampal Neurogenesis is Sufficient to Reduce Anxiety and Depression-Like Behaviors.